darelovesdata/ecommerce-market-analytics/docs/BUSINESS_IMPLEMENTATION.md

 - If weekly active users drop below 50% by week 4: low adoption issue
 - If support tickets spike after week 2: training gap or usability issue
 - If no meaningful decisions are being made by week 6: expectation mismatch
-- If alert thresholds have many false positives: alert calibration needed
+- If alert thresholds generate many false positives: alert calibration needed

 **Intervention Triggers:**